learn-co-curriculum/dsc-pandas-groupby/README.md

 gb.apply      gb.cummax     gb.cumsum     gb.fillna     gb.gender     gb.head       gb.indices    gb.mean       gb.name       gb.ohlc       gb.quantile   gb.size       gb.tail       gb.weight
 ```

 This is a comprehensive list of all built-in functions available to grouped objects.
-Note thaat some are aggregation functions, while others, such as `gb.fillna()` allows us fill the null values to individual groups independently.
+Note that some are aggregation functions, while others, such as `gb.fillna()` allows us to fill the null values to individual groups independently.

 ## Grouping With Multiple Groups